-As a child, Fady’s fascination with his father’s camera ignited his passion for taking pictures.
+As a child, Fady’s fascination with his father’s Minolta ignited his passion for taking pictures.
 Years later, he used it to capture the 2003 invasion of his hometown in Baghdad.

 Despite car bombs and death threats, Fady developed a career in filmmaking in Iraq, holding key positions in producing, cinematography and sound design on several award-winning projects, while simultaneously earning a degree in engineering from the University of Baghdad.
 He has spoken about these challenging experiences to global media outlets such as the Los Angeles Times, The Times of London, The Guardian, Le Monde, BBC, CNN, ABC and NPR.